 What is Auckland famous for?

-Auckland is also called “The City of Sails” because of its the yachts and boats.
+Auckland is one of the largest pacific cities in the world and one of the major cities in New Zealand.
+Auckland is also called “The City of Sails” because of the coasts on both its sides.
 Apart from that, Auckland is quite popular for its towering buildings, nightlife, shopping and more!

 What can you do in Auckland for free?